AdobeDocs/workfront.pt-BR/help/quicksilver/planning/views/manage-the-table-view.md

 <div class="preview">

-## Gerenciar a exibição de lista no ambiente de Pré-visualização
+## Gerenciar a exibição de tabela no ambiente de Visualização

 <!--********** MAYBE THIS IS VALID ONLY WHEN WE REPLACE THE NAVIGATION ?????????*********-->